8 Easy Steps to Follow to Preserve Your Memories in a Scrapbook Album You’ll Cherish for Years to Come!

 Step 5: Choose Scrapbooking Embellishments

 By this point, you’ve hopefully got a pretty good idea of how each page is going to look.
 Choose embellishments that will enhance your photos, papers and journaling.
 For small bits of handwritten journaling, you might want to use die-cuts or hand-stamped journaling blocks.
 For titles, you might want to use letter sticker embellishments.
-You can have fun choosing ribbons, crystals and rhinestones, and other embellishments.
+You can have fun choosing washi tapes, ribbons, crystals and rhinestones, and other embellishments.
 You might even want to make some of your own embellishments.
 Try these hand-stamped paper flowers, if you like.

 Step 6: Create Your Journaling